isirikuls-f/appium-cucumber/README.md

-This project is a proof of concept to progrmatically start the Appium Server
+This project is a proof of concept to programatically start the Appium Server.

+Appium Server is the NodeJs version.

-Runs on Android Emulator only
+Runs on Android Emulator only.